There are historic railway experiences to be had across Tasmania, from steam-powered fun rides to transport museums, and even a human-powered railway.

 Built in a harsh and dramatic wilderness to connect isolated communities, today the days of regular commuter rail travel are gone.
 Visitors however can still take scenic rides through history and some of Tassie's beautiful places.

-You can find restored steam and diesel trains along beautiful coastlines, running through western wilderness and in cities and towns full of history.
+In Tasmania you'll find restored steam and diesel trains along beautiful coastlines, running through wilderness and in cities and towns full of history.

 In Devonport, the Don River Railway and Rail Museum offers scenic rides in vintage rail cars through tranquil bushland.

 Back in Hobart, the Tasmanian Transport Museum has a large collection of restored railway locomotives, carriages, trams and artefacts.
-South of Hobart at Margate you can dine in Tasmania's last passenger train or further south again you can take a ride on Australia's southern-most rail link on the Ida Bay Railway from Lune River to Deep Hole Bay where a lovely and otherwise inaccessible beach awaits.
+South of Hobart at Margate you can dine in Tasmania's last passenger train.

-While mass rail transport may have ended in Tasmania, these great railway journeys have kept alive some of Australia's most amazing rail stories and are fun for families and train spotters alike.
+While mass rail transport has ended in Tasmania, these great railway journeys keep alive some of Australia's most amazing rail stories and are great fun for families and train spotters alike.